 During our AstaVinayak (Eight Sacred Ganapati Temples) tour, we stopped at a roadside eatery in rural Maharashtra.
-After a simple meal (roti & sabzi for us; curd (yogurt) and rice for Meera), I sauntered over to a village square.
+After a simple meal (roti & sabzi for us, yogurt and rice for Meera), I ambled over to the village square.

 The mother was standing right next to her (see this pic taken a few seconds earlier), but I thought the father-daughter made a better opener.
 Agree?